PatriziaVizza/MetabolismExtractionFromPETMethodology/README.md

-This forlder contains the workflows generated for the ongoing research activities.
+This folder contains the workflows generated for the ongoing research activities.